OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 * Understanding of Signal Tap fundamentals - please review [*Quartus Prime Pro Edition User Guide: Debug Tools*](https://www.intel.com/content/www/us/en/programmable/documentation/nfc1513989909783.html).
 section 2.
 Design Debugging with the Signal Tap Logic Analyzer.

-* The Intel FPGA PAC D5005 has a built in Intel FPGA Download Cable II allowing JTAG access to the S10 FPGA.
+* The Intel® FPGA PAC D5005 has a built in Intel FPGA Download Cable II allowing JTAG access to the S10 FPGA.
 You can access the D5005 built in Intel FPGA Download Cable II by connecting your server to the Micro USB connector as shown below:

 ![Microbus](images/D5005_MicroUSB.png)